-NTGK9403 New Testament Theology (4 hours) Ray
+NTGK9403 New Testament Theology (4 hours) Ray, R. Stewart

 Study is made of selected theological emphases in the Greek New Testament.
 The Hebrew Old Testament, the Septuagint, and nonbiblical writings offering light on New Testament usage, as well as current literature, are studied.
-Also serves as a theology seminar.
+Also may be taken as THEO9407.